 Currently, under our Amended and Restated Certificate of Incorporation (as amended, the "Certificate of Incorporation") and our Amended and Restated Bylaws (the "Bylaws"), our Board is divided into three classes, with each class elected every three years.
-The current terms of our director classes expire as follows: Class II director terms will expire at the 2024 Annual Meeting, and Class I director terms will expire at the 2025 Annual Meeting.
+The current terms of our director classes expire as follows: Class II director terms will expire at the 2023 Annual Meeting, Class III director terms will expire at the 2024 Annual Meeting, and Class I director terms will expire at the 2025 Annual Meeting.